Rayla: Powers and abilities

 In the world of The Dragon Prince, only magical creatures can use magic because they have magical energy within them.
 All magic originates from one of six Primal Sources; the Sun, the Moon, the Stars, the Earth, the Sky, and the Ocean.
 As a Moonshadow elf, Rayla is naturally connected to the moon, and while she has never been seen performing any spells, she can use her primal connection to assume her "Moonshadow form" during a full moon.
 In this form, she is nearly invisible.
 The novelization of season one reveals that Rayla rather ironically dislikes using this ability, as she finds it disorientating.

-Rayla is a master sword-fighter, especially with dual-blades, and is believed to be the fastest and strongest of her fellow assassins despite her young age.
+Rayla is a master sword-fighter, especially with dual blades, and is believed to be the fastest and strongest of her fellow assassins despite her young age.
 Rayla's weapon(s) of choice are a pair of twin blades that reflect her fighting style.
 These weapons were forged by her foster guardian Ethari, and are capable of switching between lethal blades and curved hooks even in mid-air, allowing her to catch an enemy off-guard.
 They are based on real-life balisongs or butterfly knives in their way to function.

+In the fifth season, Rayla takes up using her mentor Runaan's bowblade after finding it in Viren's secret dungeon.
+She is shown to be a capable archer as she uses the bow to attack several corrupted banthers and later fights Claudia underwater with it.